uid/gdoc-downloader/README.md

 	    python parallel_download_gdocs.py
 	    pdflatex paper.tex

-This will download three Google Docs LaTeX files (specified in `parallel_download_gdocs.py`) and then run `pdflatex` to compile them into `paper.pdf`.
+This will download three Google Docs LaTeX files specified in `parallel_download_gdocs.py` and run `pdflatex` to compile them into `paper.pdf`.

 Note that some of files required by the LaTeX document (e.g., `sigchi.cls` and `figures/nerd-cat.jpg`) are stored locally, not in Google Docs.
 So you do not need to put everything in the cloud.

-Here is how to use these scripts for simultaneous LaTeX editing by multiple authors:
+### Collaborative LaTeX workflow

+Here is how multiple people can simulataneously edit and compile LaTeX files using these scripts:

 1. Create a Google Drive directory and make it editable by anyone with the link
 2. Create a Dropbox folder shared amongst all co-authors.